ajharvie/cursed-guitar-pedal/README.md

-You've heard the "wah" now get ready for the "**AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA**"
+You've heard of "wah" pedals - now get ready for the "**AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA**" pedal

 A guitar pedal capable of experiencing suffering.
 Based on the teensy 3.2 using the teensy audio shield and associated library.